Aims and Fit of Module

 Learning outcomes

-A. Describe the methods and issues involved in the design and deployment of database systems to meet business goals.
+A. Design and deploy database systems to meet business goals.

-D. Demonstrate an understanding of the processes and legal, social, ethical and professional implications of creating and maintaining information systems.
+D. Explain and evaluate legal, social, ethical and professional implications of creating and maintaining information systems.

-E. Recall risks or safety aspects that may be involved in the operation of database systems.
+E. Identify and mitigate security risks or safety concerns that can arise in the operation of database systems.

 Method of teaching and learning